GameDevCoder/portfolio/_clients/tayutau.md

 The project was developed with Unity for both iPhone and Android smartphones.

 The game featured up close screens of 2D character faces which were dynamically animated with a middlware plugin from Silicon Studio called &nbsp; &nbsp; [Motion Portrait](https://www.siliconstudio.co.jp/en/products-service/motion-portrait/){: target="_blank"}.
-This gave the 2D character faces a pseudo 3D like appearance. &nbsp; &nbsp; I worked on implementing Motion Portrait as a Unity plugin for the game.
+This gave the 2D character faces a pseudo 3D like appearance. &nbsp; &nbsp;

 ![](/images/clients/tayutau/final_fantasy_agito/FFA_Motion_Portrait_1.gif){: width="500" height="250"}